NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 # Deploy RabbitMQ Producer and Consumer applications to Azure Container Apps

+We will perform following steps to deploy the RabbitMQ Producer and Consumer applications to Azure Container Apps:

+- Create Azure Container Apps environment
+- Create a Dapr Pubsub component for RabbitMQ
+- Create TechTalks Producer Azure Container App
+- Create TechTalks Consumer Azure Container App

+## Automate the deployment process using a Powershell script

 In order to make things easier, I have created a small powershell script to run all the commands related to setting up of the Azure Container Apps.
 You can find the script [here](powershell/setup-tech-talks-container-app.ps1).

 This script takes following parameters: